-6. RELATED WORK
+7. RELATED WORK

-Trading accuracy for other benefits such as improved performance or energy consumption is a well-known technique [20, 1, 27, 11, 4, 23, 3, 8].
-Some of these techniques are software-based and can be utilized without any hardware modifications [20, 27, 11, 1, 24].
-Agarwal et al. [1] used code perforation to improve performance and reduce energy consumption.
+Trading accuracy for other benefits such as improved performance or energy consumption is a well-known technique [Rinard 2007; Agarwal et al. 2009; Sidiroglou-Douskos et al. 2011; Hoffmann et al. 2011; Baek and Chilimbi 2010; Sampson et al. 2011; Ansel et al. 2011; Esmaeilzadeh et al. 2012a; Samadi et al. 2014; Samadi and Mahlke 2014].
+Some of these techniques are software based and can be utilized without any hardware modifications [Rinard 2007; Sidiroglou-Douskos et al. 2011; Hoffmann et al. 2011; Agarwal et al. 2009; Sartori and Kumar 2012; Samadi et al. 2014; Samadi and Mahlke 2014].
+Agarwal et al. [2009] used code perforation to improve performance and reduce energy consumption.
 They perform code perforation by discarding loop iterations.
-Instead of skipping every $N^{\text{th}}$ iteration or random iterations, SAGE skips iterations with the highest performance overhead which results in the same accuracy loss but better performance gain.
-Rinard et al. [20] terminate parallel phases as soon as there are too few remaining tasks to keep all of the processors busy.
+Instead of skipping every N^{th} iteration or random iterations, SAGE skips iterations with the highest performance overhead, which results in the same accuracy loss but better performance gain.
+Rinard [2007] terminates parallel phases as soon as there are too few remaining tasks to keep all of the processors busy.
 Since there are usually enough threads to utilize the GPU resources, this approach is not beneficial for GPUs.
-Sartori et al. [24] also use a software approach which targets control divergence that can be added to the SAGE framework.
+Sartori and Kumar [2012] also use a software approach that targets control divergence that can be added to the SAGE framework.
+Samadi et al. [2014] introduced pattern-based approximation framework, Paraprox, which detects common patterns in the input data-parallel program and applies pattern-specific approximation methods.

-Green [4] is another flexible framework that developers can use to take advantages of approximation opportunities to achieve better performance or energy consumption.
+Green [Baek and Chilimbi 2010] is another flexible framework that developers can use to take advantages of approximation opportunities to achieve better performance or energy consumption.
 The Green framework requires the programmer to provide approximate kernels or to annotate their code using extensions to C and C++.
-In contrast to these techniques, this paper automatically generates different approximate kernels for each application.
-Another difference is that SAGE's framework is specially designed for GPUs with thousands of threads and its approximation techniques are specially tailored for GPU-enabled devices.
-Also, the process of finding the candidate kernel to execute is different from that of the Green framework.
+In contrast to these techniques, this work automatically generates different approximate kernels for each application.
+Another difference is that SAGE's framework is specially designed for GPUs with thousands of threads, and its approximation techniques are specially tailored for GPU-enabled devices.
+In addition, the process of finding the candidate kernel to execute is different from that of the Green framework.
 Instead of offline training, SAGE uses an online greedy tree algorithm to find the final kernel more quickly.
+Ansel et al. [2011] also propose language extensions to allow the programmer to mark parts of code as approximate.
+They use a genetic algorithm to select the best approximate version to run.
+Unlike these approaches, Paraprox chooses the approximation optimization based on the patterns detected in the input code and generates approximate versions automatically for each pattern without programmer annotation.
+Paraprox, however, can be utilized by the runtime systems introduced in these works to optimize performance.
+Samadi and Mahlke [2014] proposed CPU-GPU collaborative monitoring technique, which predicts the quality for all kernel invocations instead of the time sampling method used in SAGE.